 The first will create a very uncomfortable environment for your staff, damage the confidence of the person in question, and could even promote bullying in the workplace.

 Who wants to work in an office like that?

-Using the second approach, you will demonstrate that you are aware of the problem, and want to work with your employee to ensure it doesn’t happen again.
+Using the second approach, you will demonstrate that you are aware of the problem.
+And want to work with your employees to ensure it doesn’t happen again.
 You may be firm, but showing support and a genuine interest in their improvement and progression will help soften the blow and encourage development.

 They want to avoid a repeat as much as you do, and addressing the issue in a nurturing setting rather than publicly shaming will produce far more positive results.

-We all want to be recognised and rewarded for our hard work, but sometimes the attention instead falls on our mistakes.
+We all want to be recognized and rewarded for our hard work, but sometimes the attention instead falls on our mistakes.